-Steve Page was at our February workshop
+Steve Page was at our February workshop in Leeds

 Our recent event in February in Leeds proved to be a popular and interesting one, covering presence and absence in supervision.
 Thanks to Steve Page for such an interesting and informative workshop.
 We were delighted and honoured to welcome Steve to speak about “Presence and Absence in Supervision”.
 Steve is a coach, counsellor, supervisor and sculptor He has a private practice in Sheriff Hutton, North Yorkshire.
 His forty-year career has spanned therapeutic communities, private practice and higher education, with a thread of supervision running throughout.
 His therapeutic orientation has its roots in humanistic and psychodynamic traditions.

 Steve is co-author, with Val Wosket, of “Supervising the Counsellor and Psychotherapist” (3rd edition 2014) and author of The Shadow and the Counsellor (1999).
 He is currently the supervision specialist on the executive of the BACP Coaching Division